dstroud/dreamsequence/README.md

 ## CV Harmonizer
 *Magical sample and hold + quantizer + chord/mode remapping (requires Crow)*
-- A trigger received at Crow input 2 will sample the voltage at input 1 and use this to play a notes from the selected chord or mode.
+- A trigger received at Crow input 1 will sample the voltage at input 2 and use this to play a notes from the selected chord or mode.
+- Alternately, voltage sampling can be triggered on a fixed schedule using the Trigger setting.
 - Rests can be inserted by enabling the "Auto-rest" menu option and triggering the same voltage repeatedly within a chord step.
 - Ideas:
   - Process CV from your eurorack sequencer then send it back out via Crow outputs 1-2, like a chord quantizer.